Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-28-misfits.md

 Julian sighed and, for something to do, he flipped the meat again. "...Dammit."

 Xiù self-consciously tidied some hair out of her face.
-"Um….are we…?" she began.
+"Um... are we...?" she began.

 Julian smiled for her.
 "I’ll talk with her." he promised.
 "I just..."
 He raised his hand to gesticulate something, but whatever idea he’d been about to express, the words clearly eluded him.